 - 3-2-1 Code It!
-5th edition by Michelle Green, Copyright 2015. - Medical dictionary of your choice (online dictionary acceptable). - Access to ICD-10-CM, ICD-10-PCS and HCPCS Code sets will be accessed through EncoderPro (a product of Optum).
-Students are required to purchase textbook through the college bookstore that has a one-year access code to Encoder software.
+4th edition by Michelle Green, Copyright 2014 - Medical dictionary of your choice (online dictionary acceptable). - Access to ICD-9 and ICD-10 and HCPCS Code sets will be accessed through EncoderPro (a product of Optum) this add-on is available on textbooks purchased in the campus bookstore or from the Publisher (Cengage).

 NOTE: Textbook 3-2-1 Code It!
-5th Edition by Michelle Green can be purchased from the campus bookstore or through the publisher, Cengage Learning, portal only.
+4th Edition can be purchased from the campus bookstore or through the publisher, Cengage Learning, portal.
 The class will be using EncoderPro.com expert online encoder software to look up the codes.
-The textbook purchased must come with the one-year access code to Optum's EncoderPro software.
+The textbook purchased should come with the 59-Day free trial to Optum's EncoderPro software.